District of Columbia

 Harvard College, B.A., summa cum laude, 2004, Phi Beta Kappa; Detur Prize; John Harvard Scholarship

-Erik Zimmerman is a commercial and appellate litigator.
-He previously clerked for Chief Justice John G. Roberts Jr. of the U.S. Supreme Court and the Honorable J. Harvie Wilkinson III of the U.S. Court of Appeals for the Fourth Circuit.
-Aided by his experience in the judicial system, Erik represents clients at all levels of the federal and state courts, including the U.S. Supreme Court, federal and state appellate and trial courts, and federal administrative agencies.
+Erik Zimmerman counsels companies and individuals in complex disputes.
+He has a particular focus on appellate litigation, in which he draws on his experience as a law clerk for Chief Justice John G. Roberts Jr. of the U.S. Supreme Court and the Honorable J. Harvie Wilkinson III of the U.S. Court of Appeals for the Fourth Circuit.
+Erik has argued appeals in the Fourth Circuit and the North Carolina Supreme Court, and has filed numerous briefs in the U.S. Supreme Court and appellate courts across the country.

 Erik also maintains an active pro bono practice.
-He has represented clients in federal and state appeals involving issues of criminal law, the Fourth Amendment and landlord-tenant law.
+He has represented indigent clients in appeals involving issues of criminal law, the Fourth Amendment and landlord-tenant law.

 Submitted an amicus brief in the U.S. Supreme Court defending the constitutionality of a federal statute authorizing terror victims to execute on money judgments against Iran for constitutional law professors Edward Hartnett and Erwin Chemerinsky.